 German Shepherds originated in 1899 at Karlsruhe, Germany.
-This breed is energetic and fun-loving, and very fond of children once a relationship is established.
+This breed is energetic and fun-loving, and very fond of children if well socialized, once a relationship is established.
 They are a brilliant breed for herding and guarding, making them an excellent companion, both at work and at homes.

 Did You Know?